harrewarre/harrewarre.github.io/docs/index.md

 ---
 # Welcome to `harre.dev`

-A collection of snippets and other developer related content.
+A collection of thoughts, guides, and other things I find interesting.

-Think of this as a cookbook, but for developers.
+Mostly developer related but definitely also some personal stuff.